London Undersound

-Nitin Sawhney's eighth studio album London Undersound was released on 13 October 2008, by Cooking Vinyl.
+London Undersound is the eighth studio album by British musician Nitin Sawhney.
+It was released on 13 October 2008, by Cooking Vinyl.

 It includes collaborations with Paul McCartney, Natty, Imogen Heap, Reena Bhardwaj, Ojos de Brujo, Anoushka Shankar, Tina Grace, Faheem Mazhar, Aruba Red, and Roxanne Tataei.

 Reception

 Reviewed by the BBC's Chris Jones as "an album with its heart firmly in the right place".

 On German radio DLR Kultur, the album was reviewed in the programme Radiofeuilleton as "CD of the week" for the week from 13 October to 18 October 2008.